Pennsylvania whistleblower speaks out after claiming 'forensically destructive' vote canvassing procedure

 CLICK HERE TO GET THE FOX NEWS APP

-He then recounted having to file for a court order to try to get a substantive observation of the canvassing, before saying he was only allowed into the key room for "five minutes every two hours."
+He had recounted to legislators of having to file for a court order to try to get a substantive observation of the canvassing, before saying he was only allowed into the key room for "five minutes every two hours."

 "By the time we got back there, all of the mail-in ballots were counted.
 We had a universe of 126,000 mail-in ballots.
 120,000 of which had been counted.
 We got back there, myself and the Democrat poll watcher as well, we found 70,000 unopened mail-in ballots," he said.
 "We don’t know where they went, we don’t know why they weren’t counted, but we can’t figure out why there were 70,000 unopened ballots."